Oscar Eckenstein

 Oscar Johannes Ludwig Eckenstein (9 September 1859 – 8 April 1921) was an English rock climber and mountaineer, and a pioneer in the sport of bouldering.
-Inventor of the modern crampon, he was an innovator in climbing technique and mountaineering equipment, and the leader of the first serious expedition to attempt to climb K2.
+Inventor of the modern crampon, he was an innovator in climbing technique and mountaineering equipment, and the leader of the first serious expedition to attempt K2.

 Background

-Eckenstein's father was a Jewish socialist from Bonn who had fled Germany following the failed revolution of 1848.
+Eckenstein's father was a Jewish socialist from Bonn who had fled the Kingdom of Prussia following the failed revolution of 1848.
 His mother was English.

-His sisters were Lina Eckenstein, the polymath feminist, and Amelia who was to marry Dr Cyriax.
+His sisters were Lina Eckenstein, the polymath feminist, and Amelia who was to marry Julius Cyriax.

-He was a railway engineer, and worked for the International Railway Congress Association founded in Brussels in 1885.
+He was a railway engineer and worked for the International Railway Congress Association founded in Brussels in 1885.
 He was an early and active member of the National Liberal Club.
 Interested in the life of explorer Richard Burton, he collected an extensive collection of documents about his life, which he donated to the Royal Asiatic Society before his death.

 In 1918 O.E. married Margery Edwards.
 There were no children.